microsoft/com-rs/README.md

 There are many advanced concepts in COM that our library aim to support.
 Relevant documentation on these advanced features can be found within the [docs] folder.

 [docs]: https://github.com/microsoft/com-rs/tree/master/docs

+## FAQ

+**Is there IDL support?**

+As a foundation, we are attempting to create a library that doesn't necessarily rely on having an IDL file.
+However, it is in the pipeline for future improvements.
+We will have a command-line tool that will parse the IDL into the required macros.

+**Which threading models do this library support?**

+As of v0.1, this library is only confident of consuming/producing COM components that live in Single-Threaded Apartments (STA).
+This Threading Model assumption is used in several places, so producing/consuming these COM components in a Multi-Threaded environment will not work.

+**Is there out-of-process COM support?**

+Currently, we only support production of in-process COM components.
+Also, production of a COM component can only be in the DLL format.
+There will be plans to enable out-of-process COM production as well as producing in the .EXE format.